keatura/my-ordinary-vault-md/TTRPG/world of darkness/Hunter; the Reckoning/Sessions/Session 7.md

 >
 > **Jessie**, after the attack by and subsequent death of your sister, and all that led up to that and followed afterwards has forcefully opened your eyes the the raw cruelty of the world around you, though it may have brought some closure.
 >
-> You each find yourselves in a place of your own comfort, with a letter that had just arrived in the mail.
-Odd - considering the state of the city means that even the mail companies are avoiding entering.

 #### Opening Scene
 Open with all three of the people sitting in a fast food place.
 It's quiet, only a couple employees behind the counter and one guy who had just picked up his food by the time they entered.